Battlement: Italy

 Loop-holes were frequent in Italian battlements, where the merlon has much greater height and a distinctive cap.
 Italian military architects used the so-called Ghibelline or swallowtail battlement, with V-shaped notches in the tops of the merlon, giving a horn-like effect.
 This would allow the defender to be protected whilst shooting standing fully upright.
 The normal rectangular merlons were later nicknamed Guelph.

 Indian subcontinent

 Many South Asian battlements are made up of parapets with peculiarly shaped merlons and complicated systems of loopholes, which differ substantially from rest of the world.
 Typical Indian merlons were semicircular and pointed at the top, although they could sometimes be fake: the parapet may be solid and the merlons shown in relief on the outside, as is the case in Chittorgarh.
 Loopholes could be made both in the merlons themselves, and under the crenels.
 They could either look forward (to command distant approaches) or downward (to command the foot of the wall).
-Sometimes a merion was pierced with two or three loopholes, but typically, only one loophole was divided into two or three slits by horizontal or vertical partitions.
+Sometimes a merlon was pierced with two or three loopholes, but typically, only one loophole was divided into two or three slits by horizontal or vertical partitions.
 The shape of loopholes, as well as the shape of merlons, need not have been the same everywhere in the castle, as shown by Kumbhalgarh.